aliasgerovs/aliasgerovs.github.io/content/project/example/project_2/index.md

 # url_video: ''

 title: D. Counting Objects For Traffic Surveillance Systems
-summary: I contributed to a fully automated traffic analysis system that can monitor and predict traffic flow, counting passing cars, and identifying their direction and lanes without manual calibration, suitable for uncalibrated highway cameras.
+summary: Contributed to a fully automated traffic analysis system that can monitor and predict traffic flow, counting passing cars, and identifying their direction and lanes without manual calibration, suitable for uncalibrated highway cameras.
+Presented the project at the III World Robot Olympiad, which attracted participants from 72 countries, and the event took place in Gyor, Hungary.
 tags:
   - Computer Vision
   - Deep Learning